 Resources to Support the Mental Well-being of Asian Americans and Pacific Islanders

 In recognition of Asian American and Pacific Islander Heritage Month, explore Calm’s culturally relevant resources to help AAPI employees engage in self-care and strengthen mental well-being.
+For organizations, strengthening Asian American mental health resources can include expanding AAPI support options that reflect lived experience and improve access to culturally relevant care.

 The Calm Team

-2 min read
+3 min read

 Asian American and Pacific Islander (AAPI) Heritage Month is a time to celebrate the rich traditions and immeasurable contributions of Asian Americans, Native Hawaiians, and Pacific Islanders throughout our country’s history.

 It’s also an opportunity for employers to address barriers to care that members of AAPI communities continue to face, including the mental health stigma that can make it difficult for people to seek help.
 Studies show that less than 9% of Asian Americans seek any type of mental health services or resources, compared to nearly 18% of the general population.
+Reducing barriers can be an important part of improving AAPI support and access to culturally relevant care.

 Calm resources to support AAPI employees